giyany/Tillandsia_Phylo_hybridization/notebooks/raw_to_vcf_GATK.md

 for file in Tfas.fa.10k.regions.byCoverage_*; do sed -e 's/\:/\'$'\t/g' -e 's/\-/\'$'\t/g' "$file" > "$file".bed; done
 ```

-Perform joint calling.
+Perform joint calling and include non-variant sites.
 The array contains all the Chr numbers in my reference:

 ```bash